-- a) Where the Respondent admits to a determination of a Breach or Research Misconduct following a Preliminary Assessment, decide upon the required referrals for possible sanction. - b) Inform the Complainant, the Respondent, the Designated Officer, General Counsel and other relevant parties, of his/her decision in relation to sanctions. - c) Inform funding agencies or Affiliated Organisations of the outcomes of the Preliminary Assessment, as appropriate.
+- i) Where requested by the Designated Officer, decide upon referrals for possible sanctions following a Determination of a potential Breach or Misconduct. - j) Inform the Complainant, the Respondent, the Designated Officer, General Counsel and other relevant parties, of his/her decision in relation to sanctions. - Inform funding agencies or Affiliated Organisations of the outcomes of the Preliminary Assessment, as appropriate.